 NURS FPX 6103 Assessment 3 Nurse Educator Philosophy Statement

-Nurse educators also need to have a good understanding of these principles in order to employ the concepts of adult learning as and when required to teach.
+Nurse educators also need to have a good understanding of these principles to employ the concepts of adult learning as and when required to teach.
 This entails the use of such methods as lectures, discussions, case analysis, role-play, and other teaching aids to help create an understanding of the concept and develop critical thinking skills.

 Finally, help must be given priority to the professional development of the nurse educator, who must ensure that they are up-to-date with the current trends in nurse education.
 This involves enrolling in continued education classes, attending conferences and seminars, and essentially keeping up with the best of the theories and practices in the education of nurses (King et al., 2020).